-- 1. Open the "DC Power Supply" file that is distributed with the Lab Instructions. - 2.
-In PASCO Capstone, set the Voltage to 2.5 V and connect banana plugs to red & black banana terminals. - 3.
+- 1. Open the "DC Power Supply Set Up" file provided with the lab instructions.
+(It's the same Capstone file that was used for the Ohm's Law lab.) - 2.
+In PASCO Capstone, set the Voltage to 6.0 V and connect banana plugs to corresponding terminals - 3.
 One at a time, construct three different circuits: - one single bulb - two bulbs in series - two bulbs in parallel - 4.
-Asses the brightness of a light bulb in each circuit (single bulb, series, parallel). - 5.
-Based on the assessment and the fact that the brightness of a bulb is a good gauge of the current through that particular, rank the circuits by the amount of current through a bulb.
-Include this ranking in the abstract.
+Asses the brightness of an individual light bulb in each circuit (single bulb, series, parallel). - 5.
+Based the fact that the brightness of a bulb is a good gauge of the current through that particular, rank the circuits by the amount of current through each bulb.
+Describe and discuss this ranking in the abstract.

-Part#2 Series Circuit Measurements
+Part #2.
+Series Circuit Measurements

-- 1. Connect two resistors, $R_1 = 100 \ \Omega$ and $R_2 = 50 \ \Omega$, in series and use Multimeter set as an Ohmmeter to measure the equivalent resistance of the configuration (refer to Lab #2 Part 1). - 2.
+- 1. Connect two resistors, $R_1 = 100 \Omega$ and $R_2 = 50 \Omega$ , in series and use Multimeter set as an Ohmmeter to measure the equivalent resistance of the configuration (refer to Lab #2 Part 1). - 2.
 Compare the measured value with the calculated value.
 The series equivalent resistance is calculated by: $R{eq} = R_1 + R_2$